Best Plant Milk for Protein: Complete Ranking (2026)

 2. Post-Workout Recovery

 Drink a glass of soy or pea milk within 30 minutes after exercise.
-The protein helps repair muscle tissue.
+The protein helps repair muscle tissue and supports recovery.

 3. Breakfast Boost